Keffee/Rec-Transformer/transformers/docs/source/en/hpo_train.md

 This guide will go over how to set up a hyperparameter search for each of the backends.

-> [!WARNING]
-> [SigOpt](https://github.com/sigopt/sigopt-server) is in public archive mode and is no longer actively maintained.
-Try using Optuna, Weights & Biases or Ray Tune instead.

 ```bash
 pip install optuna/sigopt/wandb/ray[tune]
 ```